 A residential pool and spa inspection is a non-invasive, visual examination of the accessible areas of a pool or spa (as delineated below), performed for a fee, which is designed to identify defects within specific systems and components defined by these Standards that are both observed and deemed material by the inspector.
 The scope of work may be modified by the Client and Inspector prior to the inspection process.

-Elite Pool Inspections Tulsa
+Elite Pool Service - Pool Inspections Tulsa

 Tulsa Pool Inspection and swimming pool service

 You already know that a pool inspection is optional, but highly recommended.
-The average person does not know what to look for in a pools, so you need an Elite Pool professional to inspect.
+The average person does not know what to look for in a pool, so you need an Elite Pool professional to inspect.

 With all of the intricacies involved in assessing the condition of a swimming pool, conducting a comprehensive evaluation without the help of a pool inspector can be challenging.